In this article

 What qualifies as business travel?

-Companies often send representatives to industry conferences, trade shows, and exhibitions.
-These events allow your employees to find new vendors or partners, network with their peers, and learn about industry trends and best practices.
-Meanwhile, companies that sign up to be exhibitors may have employees giving talks or demoing their products and features.
+• Conferences, events, exhibitions, and trade shows: These events allow your employees to find new vendors or partners, network with their peers, and learn about industry trends and best practices.
+Or, you can sign up to be an exhibitor at a trader fair to give talks or demo new products and features.

-Business travelers often meet with prospects to drum up new business for the company or strengthen existing relationships with top clients or partners.
-Companies might arrange for employees to negotiate a new or existing contract, install equipment, or conduct maintenance for a customer.
-Depending on the industry, a business might also send employees to a vendor or supplier to ensure their processes meet expectations and legal requirements.
+• Client and business meetings: Meeting with sales prospects can drum up new business for your company or strengthen existing relationships with top clients and partners.
+You might negotiate a new or existing contract, install equipment, or conduct maintenance for a customer.
+Or, a client meeting might be to check that their processes meet expectations, compliance, and legal requirements.

-You might also invest in off-site team-building activities or company retreats.
-By allowing remote or distributed employees to get to know each other outside of work and relax on the company’s time (and dime), you can help strengthen team bonds and facilitate new ideas for your business.
+• Team-building activities and training: You might also invest in off-site team-building activities or company retreats.
+When remote or distributed employees get to know each other outside of work and relax on the company’s time (and dime), it helps strengthen team bonds and facilitate new ideas for your business.
+You could also use this time for training and education, on top of the social team-building activities.

-Bleisure is a portmanteau combining business and leisure.
-Increasingly popular in recent years, bleisure travel is when employers allow travelers to extend their business trips into personal vacations.
-Aside from the obvious mental health benefits employees receive from taking time off work to explore a new city, companies that allow bleisure trips can often reframe these responsibilities as attractive perks for top performers.
+• Bleisure travel: Bleisure is a portmanteau combining business and leisure travel.
+This is when you allow travelers to extend their business trips into personal vacations.
+Aside from the obvious mental health benefits employees receive from taking time off work to explore a new city, you can also reframe bleisure trips as attractive perks for top performers.

 Business travel is often a company’s biggest expense after payroll, but it’s a worthwhile investment.
 A 2023 Tourism Economics survey showed that, for many organizations, reduced business travel during the COVID-19 pandemic negatively impacted their financial performance (35%) and ability to acquire or retain customers (42%).

-Nearly all business trips have the goal of building stronger relationships with clients, colleagues, peers, and vendors.
-Investing in business travel can also help your company and employees establish connections to a broader network of potential partners, clients, and talent.
+Investing in business travel helps your company and employees establish connections to a broader network of potential partners, clients, and talent.

-Face-to-face meetings aren’t just helpful for increasing trust; they can also facilitate fuller and more efficient conversations.
-Consider how much context is left out in video calls and text-based communications.
-Nonverbal cues like body language, tone of voice, and microexpressions all lend nuance to the actual words a person says—and they can completely change the meaning of an interaction, too.
+In-person meetings increase trust and facilitate fuller and more efficient conversations.
+Consider how much context is left out in video calls and email communications without nonverbal cues like body language, tone of voice, and microexpressions.

-Because of this, having conversations face-to-face can help resolve questions and concerns faster than other methods of communication can.
-It makes it easier to parse information and get to the true meaning of a person’s words, and you can respond to them in real time as well.
+Face-to-face conversations help resolve questions and concerns faster than other methods of communication.
+And, it makes it easier to parse information and get to the true meaning of a person’s words.
+You can react and respond in real time, too.

 The authenticity of in-person communication also makes it easier to close deals and make sales.
 Think about how many contracts are won over business dinners, on the golf course, and during other social events.

-Business travel can also put your company in front of your ideal customers when they’re seeking out products or services like yours.
-For example, attendees at trade shows or exhibitions may be there to seek out new partners or suppliers.
-By getting their eyes on your offering and making those crucial in-person connections, you become more likely to close the deal with them than a competitor might.
+Business travel puts your company in front of your ideal customers when they’re looking for solutions like yours.
+For example, attendees at trade shows or exhibitions may be seeking new partners or suppliers.
+If you’re on-site and your competitor isn’t, that crucial in-person connection could be what closes the deal.

-Many companies use business trips to assess the viability of new business opportunities and their potential return on investment.
-A manufacturer interested in building a new warehouse in a different country, for instance, may send a representative to evaluate the conditions there and whether the business would benefit from the expansion.
+Many companies use business trips to assess new business opportunities and potential return on investment.
+A manufacturer interested in building a new warehouse in a different country, for instance, may send a representative to evaluate the conditions and whether the business would benefit from the expansion.

-Companies often send employees to research revenue opportunities in a new market as well.
-They might investigate whether there’s sufficient demand for their products or services in a new demographic or whether local regulations would restrict their operations in that area.
+Companies often send employees to investigate whether there’s sufficient demand for their products or services in a new demographic or whether local regulations would restrict their operations in that area.

 Employees who go on business trips also learn more about your industry, grow as professionals, and see the world at large.
-No matter how well-traveled they are, there are always new opportunities to learn from other perspectives, cultures, and organizations.
+No matter how well-traveled you are, there are always new opportunities to learn from global travel, other perspectives, cultures, and organizations.

 How to manage your business travel program effectively